Featured Artist: Andrea Pramuk

 - Water jugs or heavy weights

-Many artists today choose to mount their flexible canvas or paper to rigid supports for a number of reasons.
-One is to preserve the painting qualities of canvas or paper while gaining the advantages of painting on a panel.
-The other is that flexible supports are more susceptible to changes in temperature and humidity that can contribute to deterioration of the paint film over time.
-You can counteract the instability of fabrics and paper and make your paintings more archival by mounting flexible supports on an Ampersand panel.
+Many artists today choose to mount their flexible canvas, linen, fabric, or paper to rigid supports for a number of reasons.
+One is to preserve the painting qualities of flexible supports while gaining the advantages of painting on a panel.
+Another is that flexible supports are more susceptible to changes in temperature and humidity that can contribute to deterioration of the paint film over time.
+You can counteract the instability of canvas, linen, fabric, and paper and make your paintings more archival by mounting flexible supports on an Ampersand panel.

-There are many ways to mount a flexible support to a panel.
+There are many ways to mount a flexible support to an Ampersand panel.
 I chose the archival practice that was easiest to do and worked the best.
 The materials suggested can be mixed and matched in order to suit your purposes.
-For example, you may substitute paper for the canvas or the Lineco adhesive for the Golden soft gel medium.
+For example, you may substitute linen, fabric, or paper for the canvas or the Lineco adhesive for the Golden soft gel medium.
 After a few attempts, you will develop your own personal preferences.

-Ampersand Claybord, Artist Panel Smooth and Gessobord are the easiest, least labor-intensive choices in archival substrates for mounting.
-Because both panels are sealed with the Archiva-Seal barrier and then primed with acid-free grounds, it is only necessary to apply adhesive since no sealing is required.
-Hardbord and other types of un-primed woods like plywood, on the other hand, do require sealing - see the extra step.
-Another time saver is to choose a pre-primed canvas or linen so you don't have to gesso or prime after mounting the fabric to the panel.
+Ampersand Claybord, Primed Smooth and Gessobord are the easiest, least labor-intensive choices in archival substrates for mounting.
+Because all of these panels are sealed with the Archiva-Seal barrier and then primed with acid-free grounds, it is only necessary to apply adhesive since no sealing is required.
+Hardbord and other types of unprimed woods like plywood, on the other hand, do require sealing - see the extra step.
+Another time saver is to choose a pre-primed canvas or linen so you don't have to gesso or prime after mounting the canvas to the panel.

-1. Begin by trimming the fabric to size.
+1. Begin by trimming the canvas (linen, fabric, or paper) to size.
 Allow for a 2" overlap around the panel (not shown).
 Note: if you plan to wrap the canvas around the panel, you will need to seal the edges and back of the panel with GAC100 (see Extra Step at bottom).
 Otherwise, go straight to step 2.